Upstream#

 specified with Sessions are stored in a shared memory zone;

-its name and size are set by the Subsequent connections from clients that wish to use the session
+its name and size are set by the By default, Angie extends the session lifetime,

-must contain its identifier,
+must contain its identifier

-specified with The In the example, Angie creates and looks up sessions,
+specified with The In the example, Angie creates and looks up sessions

 if the desired server is unavailable,

-rather than using any other available server
+instead of using any other available server

 selected by the load balancing algorithm.
 Values from multiple connections are separated by commas and colons,